How to apply Regulation (EU) 1379/2013 on the Common Organisation of the Markets of Fishery and Aquaculture Products (CMO)

 - Must national authorities support production and marketing plans?

-National authorities must support the preparation and implementation of production and marketing plans with EMFF funding (Article 66) as long as such plans have been approved by the appropriate national authority and fall within the limit of 3% of the average annual value of the goods placed on the market by the producer organisation over the preceding 3 calendar years.
+YES - National authorities must support the preparation and implementation of production and marketing plans with EMFF funding (Article 66) as long as such plans have been approved by the appropriate national authority and fall within the limit of 3% of the average annual value of the goods placed on the market by the PO or by its members over the preceding 3 calendar years.

 - Which sources can provide the public counterpart to the EMFF funding?